January 5, 2015

 Antifreeze Is a Sweet but Deadly Poison for Pets

-Ethylene glycol, the main ingredient in almost all major antifreeze brands, has an inviting aroma, a sweet flavor.
+Ethylene glycol, the main ingredient in most antifreeze brands, has an inviting aroma and a sweet flavor.
 Its appealing smell and taste often tempt animals and children to drink the highly poisonous substance.

-2. Keep antifreeze sealed and away from animals; clean up spills completely, and fix any leaks immediately.
+2. Keep antifreeze sealed and away from animals; clean up spills immediately and thoroughly.
+Fix any leaks right away.

-4. Keep other products that contain ethylene glycol—like paint, cosmetics and novelty snow globes—out of the reach of animals, as well as any product of which you are not certain of the ingredients.
+4. Keep other products that contain ethylene glycol—like paint, cosmetics and novelty snow globes—out of the reach of animals.
+This goes for any product with unknown ingredients.

 5. Monitor your pet for strange behavior.
 If you think she may have ingested antifreeze, take her to a veterinarian immediately.

 How to detect antifreeze poisoning in your pets